Office of Sustainability

 Alternative Transportation & Carpooling

 Chatham maintains a fleet of shuttle buses to transport students between its Shadyside, Eastside, and Eden Hall Campuses.
-We also provide free public transportation to all Chatham students, staff, and faculty on entire Pittsburgh Regional Transport (PRT) system.
+We also provide free public transportation to all Chatham students on the entire Pittsburgh Regional Transport (PRT) system.
 Chatham offers a bike commuter benefit program for full-time staff who bike for a "substantial portion" of their commute.
 Originally part of the Bicycle Commuter Act tax credit of 2008, when that act was eliminated, we continued a similar program on our own.
 Chatham participates in the Southwest PA Commission Commute Info program, which coordinates vanpool, carpool and now bikepool riders across the region.

 Photo of two Chatham University students, one wearing an Eco Reps shirt, collecting trash on Shadyside Campus